yeataro/TD-JSONLiveLink/README.md

 1. Drag and drop `JSONLiveLink.tox` into the TD.
 1. Create a `UDP Out DAT` for it and specify it, and set the port parameter to be the same as the JSONLiveLink source on the UE side.
 1. Confirm the type of `Role` you want to use and press `Create Subject`.
-The Live window on the UE side should show its subject.
+The LiveLink window on the UE side should show its subject.
 1. The usage is consistent with any LiveLink plugin thereafter.

 ## Notes